gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy started.

 "C-c-compliance *is* mandatory,"
-the voice said.
+the voice said disapprovingly.
 "Remember,
 you were m-m-made for this."

-Two more arms unfolded from the bot's side, heavier than the pair holding the helmet.
-As the bot rolled forward and reached for Maddy, she grabbed her wrist and pressed the button on her discombobulator.
+Two more arms unfolded from the bot's side, heavier than the pair holding the helmet, and seized her wrists before she could press the button on the discombobulator.

-"Error," the voice said.
-"Error.
-No subject found.
-Where is th-th-the subject?"

-A periscope popped up from the top of the four-wheeled bot and rotated through a full circle.
-It bleeped apologetically.

-"C-c-calculating."
-The voice fell silent for a moment.
-"The subject must have ex-ex-exited containment.
-Pursue."

-The door in the exterior wall slid open.
-Heart pounding,
+"Wait!
+No!
+Don't!"
+Maddy shrieked, struggling against their implacable grip.

+"C-c-compliance is mandatory!
+C-c-compliance is mandatory!
+Have a n-n-nice day!"
+She pulled her head back as the bot lowered the helmet—

+—and froze.
+And raised the helmet again.
+At her feet,
+Mouse beeped angrily and reeled in a thin cable that it had connected to the bot while she was struggling.
+"run run run" its screen said as the door opened.

-Maddy waited for it to leave,
+Maddy didn't have to be told twice.
-then slipped through the other door.

-Five bots just like the one that had gone in search of her lined the walls of the room she found herself in, though "room" didn't feel like the right word.
-The ceiling was two stories above her, maybe more, and the only exit was a normal-sized door opposite the one behind her.
-It felt like a warehouse without shelves or a machine shop that someone had emptied out, lonely and somehow purposeless.

-She tiptoed forward.
-To her surprise,
-the interior door slid aside as she approached.
-She froze for a moment,
-expecting alarms or lasers or possibly both.
-When nothing happened,
-she stepped inside.
+She bounded through the door and pelted down the street, not bothering to dodge the fake bots made of light.
+Mouse zipped along beside her.
+One block, two, three,
+and then it beeped and cornered on two wheels to lead her down a smaller street and through a blank gray door in yet another anonymous gray building.

 Ceiling lights came on automatically as she crept along a perfectly normal corridor with perfectly normal doors on either side.
 None of them were labelled,
 and none responded to her touch.
-It felt more and more like she was walking into a trap, but what else could she do?
+It felt like she was walking into a trap, but what else could she do?

-A set of stairs like the one's in Patient's lair brought her to another corridor on the second floor.
+A set of stairs led to the second floor.
 The doors here had handles.
 She paused for a moment before reaching for the nearest one.
-The four-wheeled bot wouldn't have been able to climb those stairs.
-If this really was where people like her were brought, something else must have come to meet it.

 *Click.*
 She pulled the door open,
 stepped inside,